preprio/php-rest-sdk/README.md

-# Getting started with PHP
+# PHP + Prepr SDK

-This package is a wrapper for the REST and GraphQL API.
+This package is an SDK for the REST and GraphQL API.

 ## Basics
 The SDK on [GitHub](https://github.com/preprio/php-sdk)
 Minimal PHP version: `> 5.6.4`
 Requires `GuzzleHttp 7.0.X`

+For Laravel projects we recommend using the Laravel providers for [REST](https://github.com/preprio/laravel-rest-sdk) or [GraphQL](https://github.com/preprio/laravel-graphql-sdk).

 ## Installation